5Guys-NC/CAA-Niagara-EMS/README.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 # to PUSH:
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
-1) Make sure you are in "Development" so that you do not push directly to master.
+1) Make sure you are in your branch so that you do not push directly to master.
 Make sure as well that you have pulled the most recent changes before pushing.

 2) In status Bar, select the Pencil on the right side.
 The number beside the pencil is the number of files in the project that you have edited.
 Once clicked, make sure that the files changed matches the work you have done.